allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-controls/lib/solutions/ecr/image-layer-access/README.md

 2. Use AWS PrivateLink to establish private connectivity between your VPC and ECR
 3. Implement network access control lists (NACLs) and security groups to restrict traffic flow

-### Implementing Responsive Controls

-The responsive controls automatically remediate unauthorized access attempts:

-1. Navigate to the [Lambda Hook](./lambda-hook/README.md) directory
-2. Deploy the CloudFormation templates to set up the remediation workflows

 ## Security Best Practices

 In addition to the controls provided in this solution, consider implementing these best practices: